Volcano update

 Yes, I know, I’ve been a bit quiet on the volcano front.
 That’s mainly because it’s been, shall we say – slow.
-Continue reading
+Last year’s grand adventure plans were put to the side after I decided it was in my best interests to apply for British citizenship, meaning I technically couldn’t travel – or book travel … Continue reading Volcano update

 Ultimate beginner’s guide to walking the Cheviot Hills